MosesSupposes/Purescript-By-Example/text/chapter8.md

 ## Monads and Applicatives

-Every instance of the `Monad` type class is also an instance of the `Applicative` type class, by virtue of the superclass relationship between the two classes.
+Every instance of the `Monad` type class is also an instance of the `Apply` type class, by virtue of the superclass relationship between the two classes.

-However, there is also an implementation of the `Applicative` type class which comes "for free" for any instance of `Monad`, given by the `ap` function:
+However, there is also an implementation of the `Apply` type class which comes "for free" for any instance of `Monad`, given by the `ap` function:

 ```haskell
 ap :: forall m a b.
 Monad m => m (a -> b) -> m a -> m b